kitschpatrol/shared-config/readme.md

 ## Overview

-A collection of shared configurations for various linters and tools.
+A collection of shared configurations for various linters and formatting tools.

 This package takes a maximalist approach, bundling plugins I need on a regular basis into a single dependency.